The History of the Christmas Celebration

 Jamie Gaddy

 The middle of winter has been a celebration since ancient times.
-Even before our modern celebration was in place the early Europeans celebrated the darkest and lightest days of the year.
-In Scandinavia, the early Norsemen celebrated what they called “Yule” which was essentially the shortest days of the year.
+Even before our modern celebration was in place, the early Europeans celebrated the darkest and lightest days of the year.
+In Scandinavia, the early Norsemen celebrated “Yule,” essentially the shortest days of the year.
 It was a celebration of joy because the darkest days of winter were now behind them!
-Ever hear of a Yule log?
+Have you ever heard of a Yule log?
 It was a special log that they would burn for days and when it went out the celebration was over!

 Even the Romans celebrated a similar festivity with Saturnalia.
 This holiday was crazy, all of society was turned upside down – slaves were masters and masters were slaves.
 It was a very wild and raucous celebration.